BLTGV/sapper-sass-template/README.md

 Alternatively, you can create the new project as a GitHub repository using GitHub's template feature.

-Go to either [sapper-template-rollup](https://github.com/sveltejs/sapper-template-rollup) or [sapper-template-webpack](https://github.com/sveltejs/sapper-template-webpack) and click on "Use this template" to create a new project repository initialized by the template.
+Go to [sapper-sass-template](https://github.com/BLTGV/sapper-sass-template) and click on "Use this template" to create a new project repository initialized by the template.

 ### Running the project